GianlucaLM-1/NLP-Works/README.md

 # NLP-Works
-Labs and Projects I made in the NLP course
+Labs and Projects I made during the NLP course